 Memorial recognizes that changes in the national health care landscape will make it increasingly challenging to remain a stand-alone health care system.
 Strengthening access to health care in East Texas is a key objective of the proposed transaction.

 “This proposed transaction will significantly strengthen and expand the 65-year mission of Memorial through the strong commitment and resources of CHI, a highly respected national health care organization and a very successful faith-based ministry,” said Jack Sweeny, chairman of the board for Memorial Health System of East Texas.

-Likewise, Memorial President & CEO Gary Looper said, “The additional affiliations with CHI St. Luke’s Health, Baylor College of Medicine and the Texas Heart® Institute will add a very exciting regional dimension to the services that Memorial can offer the communities it serves in East Texas.
+Likewise, Memorial President & CEO Gary Looper said, “The additional affiliations with St. Luke’s Health, Baylor College of Medicine and the Texas Heart® Institute will add a very exciting regional dimension to the services that Memorial can offer the communities it serves in East Texas.
 CHI has a very clear vision for its new mission in Texas, and Memorial will be an integral part of that vision.”

-“The addition of Memorial to CHI’s Texas system, following the affiliation of CHI St. Luke’s Health last year, honors our deeply held commitment to build strong relationships of lasting value to better serve the people of Texas,” said CHI President and CEO Kevin E. Lofton.
-“In becoming part of CHI, Memorial also will benefit from CHI’s overall scale and reach as well as the exciting new ventures that CHI St. Luke’s Health is undertaking with the Baylor College of Medicine and the Texas Heart® Institute in Houston.”
+“The addition of Memorial to CHI’s Texas system, following the affiliation of St. Luke’s Health last year, honors our deeply held commitment to build strong relationships of lasting value to better serve the people of Texas,” said CHI President and CEO Kevin E. Lofton.
+“In becoming part of CHI, Memorial also will benefit from CHI’s overall scale and reach as well as the exciting new ventures that St. Luke’s Health is undertaking with the Baylor College of Medicine and the Texas Heart® Institute in Houston.”

 The transfer will require approvals from the Memorial Health System of East Texas Board of Directors and the CHI Board of Stewardship Trustees as well as federal, state and Church authorities.